ganyicz/bond/docs/index.md

 ### JSX-like attribute syntax

 With Bond, you can use a JSX-like syntax for attributes.
 This provides a visual separation for attributes containing JavaScript expressions and allows you to use Alpine.js directives with a cleaner syntax.
+This is optional and you can still use the standard Alpine.js syntax if you prefer.

 ```html
 <input